-- Partitions or safety screens provide a physical barrier between drivers and passengers in the vehicle.
-They are commonly installed in purpose built hackney carriages as a safety feature to protect the driver from physical attacks or theft.
-There has been an increase in interest of the use of screens as a way of providing physical separation between drivers and passengers in order to reduce the transmission of COVID-19. - Purpose built hackney carriages are already fitted with partitions between drivers and passengers.
+- 1. Partitions or safety screens provide a physical barrier between drivers and passengers in the vehicle.
+They are commonly installed in purpose built hackney carriages as a safety feature to protect the driver from physical attacks or theft.. - 2.
+Purpose built hackney carriages are already fitted with partitions between drivers and passengers.
 However, licensed saloon vehicles do not have partitions/safety screens installed.
 There are a wide variety of different makes and model of these vehicles licences in Cheltenham. - 3.
 Whilst a partition screen between drivers and passengers will not provide 100% protection against transmission of the coronavirus, evidence shows that the use of physical barriers is effective in lowering the rate of infection and spread of the virus. - 4.
-Whether a partitions or screens should be installed is a matter for vehicle owners, drivers and/or operators to consider. - This policy outlines the authority's policy on the installation of partitions or screens in hackney carriages or private hire vehicles.
+Whether a partitions or screens should be installed is a matter for vehicle owners, drivers and/or operators to consider. - 5.
+This policy outlines the authority's policy on the installation of partitions or screens in hackney carriages or private hire vehicles.
 Any queries can be directed to licensing@cheltenham.gov.uk.
-Specification